Student Consumer Information

 According to the policies of Goldfarb School of Nursing at Barnes-Jewish College, students who wish to formally withdraw from a course and have that action properly reflected on an academic transcript must complete a drop/add form.
 However, there are times when a student, due to a variety of reasons, cannot or will not withdraw from a course(s) and a member of the College staff or administration needs to withdraw the student without his/her signature.
 The memo/e-mail explaining the circumstances for requesting the administrative withdrawal must be attached to the copy of the drop/add form which is placed in the student’s file.
 This administrative withdrawal can be authorized by any of the following Barnes-Jewish College administrators:

-• Associate Dean for Student Programs
+• Associate Dean for Student Experience and Development

-• Associate Dean for Academic Programs
+• Assistant Dean for Undergraduate Programs

 NOTE: Withdrawals may affect student financial aid loans, scholarships and VISA status for international students.